asgeirn/version/README.md

 For the little log above, it would produce `1.0.0-2`, version 1.0.0 as declared in the Git log, but the second build from that version.

-For Maven projects, the [Versions](http://www.mojohaus.org/versions-maven-plugin/) plugin can be used to set the version number prior to the build.
+For Maven projects, the [Versions](http://www.mojohaus.org/versions-maven-plugin/) plugin can be used to set the version number prior to the build, using `mvn versions:set -DnewVersion=$VERSION`

 So this is what we do: